+Chief Executive Officer.
+Dr. Cohen's employment agreement, as most recently amended in 2011, provides for severance payments and other benefits if his employment is terminated under circumstances specified in the agreement.
 Pursuant to Dr. Cohen's employment agreement, if we terminate his employment without cause, or if Dr. Cohen voluntarily terminates his employment for good reason, among other things:

-- We are obligated to make a severance payment to Dr. Cohen equal to his base annual salary for a specified severance period and to make COBRA premium payments for the same severance period.
-Under the amendment to Dr. Cohen's employment agreement, the specified severance period for these benefits was increased from 15 months to 24 months. - We are obligated to pay Dr. Cohen a bonus equal to his prior year's bonus pro rated for the number of days in the relevant year prior to termination.
-Under the amendment to Dr. Cohen's employment agreement, if the termination occurs following a "change in control" (as defined in the employment agreement), we agreed to increase the bonus to an amount equal to two (2) times the larger of (i) his prior year bonus, and (ii) his target annual bonus for the calendar year in which the termination occurs. - The severance and bonus amounts would be paid in a lump sum in the seventh month after termination, and Dr. Cohen would be entitled to the severance without regard to any subsequent employment.

-• All of his options, stock appreciation rights awards, and restricted stock awards would become immediately vested, and his vested options and stock appreciation rights awards would remain exercisable for 48 months following the termination date or for a lesser period, to the extent necessary to comply with U.S. tax law or the 10 year term limit under our equity plans.
+- We are obligated to make a severance payment to Dr. Cohen equal to his base annual salary for a 24 month severance period and to make COBRA premium payments for the same severance period. - We are obligated to pay Dr. Cohen a bonus equal to his prior year's bonus pro rated for the number of days in the relevant year prior to termination.
+If the termination occurs following a "change in control" (as defined in the employment agreement), the bonus is increased to an amount equal to two (2) times the larger of (i) his prior year bonus, and (ii) his target annual bonus for the calendar year in which the termination occurs. - The severance and bonus amounts would be paid in a lump sum in the seventh month after termination, and Dr. Cohen would be entitled to the severance without regard to any subsequent employment. - All of his options, stock appreciation rights awards, and restricted stock awards would become immediately vested, and his vested options and stock appreciation rights awards would remain exercisable for 48 months following the termination date or for a lesser period, to the extent necessary to comply with U.S. tax law or the 10 year term limit under our equity plans.